asgerhallas/HybridDb/README.md

 #### 0.10.25

-- Fixed pre-migration backup, such that it only backups when there's an acutal migration
+- Fixed pre-migration backup, such that it only backups when there's an actual migration
 - Bumped logging of some informations down to debug levels

 #### 0.10.26